siven76/docker-magento/README.md

 rm -rf compose .git
 git init
 ```
-Please note that the folder name ('magento2.test') will be used for the installation.

 2. Download the Magento source code to the `src` folder with: `./bin/download 2.2.2`